 - You buy XYZ of the product and ship to your Amazon fulfilment warehouse

 - You list the product on Amazon and hopefully start making money

+Your Own StoreThe other option is to sell products in your own store.
 In other words, you build a store using something like Shopify on your own website and you sell products either through: